You might be surprised to learn that CCTV footage is subject to the GDPR (General Data Protection Regulation).

-Let’s take a look at the relationship between the GDPR and CCTV footage, and the steps you should follow to ensure your video surveillance methods are GDPR-compliant.
+In this article, we look at the relationship between the GDPR and CCTV footage, and provide our tips to ensure that your video surveillance methods are GDPR-compliant.

 1. Make sure people know they’re being recorded

 Transparency is a core principle of the GDPR.

 You must tell people when you’re collecting their personal information to allow them to exercise their data subject rights.